 Floods have killed millions of people around the world over the last century, devastating lives, land and communities.
 The National Centre for Flood Research was established in 2018 at Southern Cross University and brings together experts in world-class research institutions, with well-established research capability in water management, health sciences, planning, hydrology, hydrogeology and hydraulics, hydrometeorology, land cover and floodplain science and policy, climate change and civil engineering.

-Located in a region of Australia where flooding is a regular occurrence, Southern Cross University is providing leadership for this initiative to better understand floods, based on our 'above world standard' ranking by the Australian Research Council in disciplines such as:
+Located in a region of Australia where flooding is a regular occurrence, Southern Cross University is providing leadership for this initiative to better understand floods, based on our 'at or above world standard' ranking by the Australian Research Council in disciplines such as: